open-rcp/rcp/QUICKSTART.md

 For feature development that spans multiple components:

 1. Create a branch for your feature
-2. Define interfaces in `rcpp` first
+2. Define interfaces in `rcpcore` first
-3. Implement server-side functionality in `rcpd`
+3. Implement server-side functionality in `rcpdaemon`
-4. Add client-side support in `rcpc`
+4. Add client-side support in `rcpcli`
 5. Update CLI/admin/desk components as needed
 6. Write tests for each component
 7. Submit a PR with changes to all affected components